Cumberland County DUI Lawyer

 • One year with an ignition interlock device (IID)

-If you have prior DUIs or felony traffic convictions deemed serious, you could be charged with a first-degree misdemeanor.
+If you have prior DUIs or felony traffic convictions deemed severe, you could be charged with a first-degree misdemeanor.
 These felonies come with mandatory five-year prison sentences.
-That sentence can be extended to seven years if you have two or more DUIs and/or felony traffic convictions.
+That sentence can be extended to seven years if you have two or more DUIs and felony traffic convictions.
 It does not matter how much time has elapsed since your prior convictions.

 Going to Court